zmts/supra-api-nodejs/README.md

   }
 }
 ```
-For example `PostsRouter` implement base CRUD routes to `post` entity.
+For example `PostsController` implement routes of `post` entity.
 Each route fires own `action`.

-### 2. Action
+### 2. Action layer
 It's a class that encapsulated request validation, permission verification and business logic.
-One file, one class, one REST operation.
+One file, one class, one REST operation, one use case.

-### 3. Service
-It's much more like utility layer thats provide some helpful promisfitated functions like check access, hash password or generate jwt's.

-### 4. DAO
+### 3. DAO layer
 Implement data access methods.

+### 4. Model layer
+Represent models schemas and validation rules.
+There is no other logic __only model fields and validation rules__.
 ## Development:

 ### Install global dependencies: